-In 2015, we amended our arrangements with YP, extending them through December 31, 2016.
-The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
+In 2016, we extended our local leads platform and pay-for-call services agreements with YP through December 31, 2018.
+The primary local leads platform arrangement provides YP flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides YP with certain termination rights beginning January 1, 2018 upon four-months prior notice.
 We also have a separate distribution partner agreement with YP.
-There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in December 2016, and, if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
-Net accounts receivable balances outstanding at March 31, 2016 from YP totaled \$5.9 million.
+We expect YP and local leads platform advertisers in future periods will comprise lower total revenues compared to previous periods.
+There can be no assurance that our business with them in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts, and if renewed, the contracts may be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.
+Net accounts receivable balances outstanding as of March 31, 2017 from YP totaled \$3.5 million.

-We have revenue concentrations with certain large advertisers and advertising agencies and most of these customers are not subject to long term contracts with us and are generally able to reduce or cease advertising spending at any time and for any reason.
+We have revenue concentrations with certain other large advertisers including reseller partners, and advertising agencies and most of these customers are not subject to long term contracts with us or have contracts with near term expiration dates such as YPG, and are generally able to reduce or cease advertising spending at any time and for any reason.
+Reseller partners, like YPG, purchase various advertising and marketing services, as well as provide us with a large number of advertisers.
+We expect YPG local leads platform revenues to be lower prospectively compared to previous periods and may cease by the end of 2017.
+A loss of certain reseller partners or a decrease in revenue from these resellers could adversely affect our business.
+In addition, we have an arrangement with T-Mobile for call advertising services, primarily pay-for-call, which accounted for 10% of total revenue during the three months ended March 31, 2017.
+There can be no assurances that T-Mobile will continue to spend at levels similar to prior quarters.
+In some cases, we engage with advertisers through advertising agencies, who act on behalf of the advertisers.
+Advertising agencies, such as Resolution Media and OMD Digital, may place insertion orders with us on behalf of advertisers (including State Farm) for particular advertising campaigns for a set period of time and are not obligated to commit beyond the campaign governed by a particular insertion order and may also cancel the campaign prior to completion.
+Advertising agencies also have relationships with many different providers, each of whom may be running portions of the advertising campaign.
 A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would adversely affect revenues and profitability.
 This could have a material adverse effect on our results of operations and financial condition.
-There can be no assurances that these partners or other advertisers will not experience financial difficulty, curtail operations, reduce or eliminate spend budgets, delay payments or otherwise forfeit balances owed.
+There can be no assurances that these partners or other advertisers will not experience financial difficulty, curtail operations, reduce or eliminate spend budgets, change marketing strategies or agency affiliations, be acquired by parent companies with alternative media tactics, delay payments or otherwise forfeit balances owed.